caltechlibrary/template/README.md

 ## License

 Software produced by the Caltech Library is Copyright © 2022 California Institute of Technology.
-This software is freely distributed under a BSD/MIT type license.
+This software is freely distributed under a BSD-style license.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Authors and history